Keyboard shortcuts

 This gives you a faucet binary with every first-party connector compiled in, so it can run any of the published example configs out of the box.

-Every connector is a Cargo feature, so you can build a smaller binary with only what you need:
+Every connector and runtime capability is a Cargo feature, so you can build exactly the binary you need.
+Connector features are named source-<name> and sink-<name>.

 cargo install faucet-cli --no-default-features \

-Run faucet list to see which sources and sinks are compiled into your binary.
+Run faucet list to see which sources, sinks, and transforms are compiled into your binary, and the connector catalog for every feature name.

 The library